UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_03.md

 Notes:

+You can perform a hard reset
+to delete changes as well as
+the associated commits.
+To do so,
-If you want to delete changes and also remove the associated commits, you can perform a hard reset.
-For that, you should click the clock icon next to the commit you would like to go back to in time.
+click the clock icon
+next to the commit
+you want to go back to in time.